bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 - The spelling of usernames or an incorrect date do not matter.
 - HRs on an inactivity notice cannot claim for themselves until it is the final day of their notice.

-If an HR's claim is approved, an SHR will indicate approval with a ✅ reaction.
-If declined, an SHR will use an ❎ reaction.
+If an HR's claim is approved, a Group Administrator or a Group Director will indicate approval with a ✅ reaction.
+If declined, the Group Administrator or Group Director will use an ❎ reaction.
 Arguments about claiming will not be tolerated.
-An SHR will announce the schedule for the following day between 5:00 PM and 11:30 PM EST.
+The schedule for the following day will be announced between 5:00 PM and 11:30 PM EST.

 Note that it is crucial to follow through on claimed shifts and training sessions.
 If an HR claims a shift or training session but becomes unable to host, they themselves are responsible for finding a replacement and informing the scheduler in [#session-claiming](https://discord.com/channels/323081832071561216/889200177536196608), making sure to provide a reason.
 Repeated instances of claiming without hosting or transferring sessions may lead to consequences.